 LK: Yes, that’s precisely it.
 Fred Smith, the CEO and founder of FedEx, arguably the greatest businessman of the last fifty years, says quite simply that we need to stop punishing investment.
 If you do that, you get tremendous capital formation and an investment boom and you get productivity to come back and, therefore, real wages.

 EW: You’ve been around politics for a long time.
-What would say the chances are of tax reform getting done.
+What would you say the chances are of tax reform getting done.
 Are we looking at 50-50?

 LK: I think better than 50-50.
 I’m not sure about the timing.
 I hope they get it done this fall, but if not they can still get it done in the winter.
 There’s a lot of momentum for it.